BNP Paribas Arbitrage SA Has $21.62 Million Stock Position in Old Dominion Freight Line, Inc. (NASDAQ:ODFL)

 ODFL stock opened at $297.03 on Friday.
 The company has a debt-to-equity ratio of 0.02, a current ratio of 1.74 and a quick ratio of 1.74.
 The company has a fifty day moving average price of $273.17 and a two-hundred day moving average price of $271.13.
 Old Dominion Freight Line, Inc. has a one year low of $231.31 and a one year high of $373.58.
 The stock has a market cap of $32.82 billion, a price-to-earnings ratio of 25.45, a price-to-earnings-growth ratio of 1.77 and a beta of 1.06.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 21st.
-Stockholders of record on Wednesday, December 7th will be given a $0.30 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 21st.
+Shareholders of record on Wednesday, December 7th will be given a dividend of $0.30 per share.
 The ex-dividend date is Tuesday, December 6th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 0.40%.
-Old Dominion Freight Line’s payout ratio is presently 10.28%.
+This represents a $1.20 dividend on an annualized basis and a yield of 0.40%.
+Old Dominion Freight Line’s dividend payout ratio (DPR) is 10.28%.

 Old Dominion Freight Line Company Profile